 Toilet Paper.
 We’d like to give you the exact location of this stuff, but sadly, it’s everywhere.

 Raw Sewage.
 Ditto.
 Especially when it rains.

 Abandoned Buoy, Coney Island Creek.
-Found by Adrian Kinloch on one of his evening excursions to Coney Island Creek, where the abandoned collect and decay, or, like this buoy, grow tumor-like conglomerations of rock, rust and mysterious mar.
+Adrian Kinloch found the buoy on one of his evening excursions to Coney Island Creek, where abandoned objects collect and decay, or grow barnacles of rock, rust, and mysterious mar.